 It is always important to check that the artist uses sealed needles before getting any work done mainly to avoid blood-borne diseases which may spread by needles.
 The blood donated by such people carries the risk of being infection & other diseases like hepatitis B, hepatitis C and in rare cases HIV.
 Studies have revealed that there are 10-30 percent chances of transfusion of hepatitis B virus infection through infected needles.

-And in many of the blood banks, a tattoo is acceptable in blood donation if it was applied by a state-regulated or from licensed tattoo shop using sterile needles and ink that is not reused.
+And in many of the blood banks, a tattoo is acceptable in blood donation if it was applied by a state-regulated or from a licensed tattoo shop using sterile needles and ink that is not reused.

 Many people are in the misconception that after getting a tattoo, you can’t donate blood for a lifetime which is not true.
 After getting a tattoo, you cannot donate blood, but only for a limited time which varies from country to country like in India you cannot donate blood for 6 months and once u finish it, if you are a healthy person, you should consider donating blood on a regular basis & can save lives.